By Cynthia Bailey MD. This page was updated on Tue, Apr 07, 2020

 What are some of the best way to use dimethicone and cyclomethicone in your skin care routine?

 Dimethicone and cyclomethicone are best formulated into skin care products by expert chemists.
 They mix nicely with many ingredients, including oils and humectants such as glycerin.
-In fact, dimethicone and glycerin are a common and highly effective combination in oil-free moisturizers loved by acne-prone complexions such as my Daily Moisturizing Face Cream for Oily to Normal Complexions.
+In fact, dimethicone and glycerin are a common and highly effective combination in oil-free moisturizers loved by acne-prone complexions.
+It is one of the reasons that my Daily Moisturizing Face Cream for Oily to Normal Complexions is so popular and feels so soothing on the skin!
 Overall, dimethicone is a great ingredient for skin care products to help keep them light textured yet hydrating and protective.

-Find dimethicone and cyclomethicone in the products below.
+Find dimethicone and cyclomethicone in many of my products.
 Some of the top products where these ingredients give you great protective and moisture retaining benefits include:

-Retinol Intensive Night Cream where they are paired with high concentration pharmaceutical-grade retinol, the same green tea polyphenol antioxidants as in Green Tea Therapy, and hyaluronic acid.
-This is a must-have antiaging and anti-acne product.
+- Retinol Intensive Night Cream where they are paired with high concentration pharmaceutical-grade retinol, the same green tea polyphenol antioxidants as in Green Tea Therapy, and hyaluronic acid.
+This is a must-have antiaging and anti-acne night treatment product.

-All three of my Sheer Strength Pure Physical SPF 50+ Sunscreens where they make these sunscreens perform exceptionally well while feeling light on your skin.
+All three of my facial Sheer Strength Pure Physical SPF 50+ Sunscreens where they make these sunscreens perform exceptionally well while feeling light on your skin.
+Formulations inlcude Spray, Invisible and Matte Tinted.

 One last geek note about glycerin and dimethicone: Glycerin is the most effective humectant available to increase stratum corneum hydration.
 But if the concentration is too high it will create a sticky feel on the skin.
 Oddly, if used alone, glycerin will increase TEWL as it pulls moisture out of skin to donate do dry air – so optimal formulation needs to be precise.
 In my Dry Skin Hand Cream and Daily Face Creams, it is perfectly combined with dimethicone to create magic - light textured moisturizers that are protective, silky and highly effective!